symfony/symfony-docs/setup/upgrade_major.rst

 In some rare situations, the next major version *may* contain backwards-compatibility breaks.
-Make sure you read the ``UPGRADE-X.0.md`` (where X is the new major version) included in the Symfony repository for any BC break that you need to be aware of.
+Make sure you read the ``UPGRADE-X.0.md`` (where X is the new major version) included in the Symfony repository for any BC break of which you need to be aware.